 Emergency Medical Services

 is an all-volunteer student-run quick response service.
-Calling 412.268.2323 dispatches Carnegie Mellon Campus Police and Emergency Medical Service, who are able to arrive on scene within minutes.
+Calling 412-268-2323 dispatches University Campus Police and Emergency Medical Service, who are able to arrive on scene within minutes.
 Their website describes when to call.

-is run by CaPS provides urgent crisis intervention and emergency consultation to the CMU community.
+is run by Counseling and Psychological Services (CaPS) provides urgent crisis intervention and emergency consultation to the CMU community.
 For emergency crisis support 24/7, call 412-268-2922.

 Find a Safety Resource

-Alert Now Emergency Notification service sends voice and/or text messages to registered phones in the event of a campus emergency.
-All members of the Carnegie Mellon community are encouraged to register for the Alert Now Emergency Notification service.
+CMU-Alert Emergency Notification service sends voice and/or text messages to registered phones in the event of a campus emergency.
+All members of the Carnegie Mellon community are encouraged to register for the CMU-Alert Emergency Notification service.

 Environmental Health & Safety (EHS) provides a broad range of services to the university to promote the protection of its community.
 This includes training for Biological, Chemical, and Radiation safety as well as managing the environmental waste and recycling programs for our campus.